 Shadows lurked beneath the light of the star of Bethlehem.

 If we are looking for a spiritual lesson in all of this, it might be for us to understand that though we are overjoyed as Christians at the coming of Christ, many people do not share our sense of elation.
-There were many, who like Herod, greeted the coming of Christ with a sense of dread for they would have a great deal to lose when Christ was finally revealed, and as such, they will do everything in their power to resist him.
+There were many who, like Herod, greet the coming of Christ with a sense of dread for they would have a great deal to lose when Christ is finally revealed, and as such, they will do everything in their power to resist him.

 The Gospel falls silent in regards to Herod after Matthew’s account of the massacre in Bethlehem.
 Herod’s kingdom would be divided among the sons he despised.
 Within less than a hundred years after his death, his great monuments, built to proclaim his glory for thousands of years, would be reduced to ruins.
 History remembers him as a petty tyrant.
 To this day, we mourn the children of Bethlehem, but no one weeps for Herod in the wake of his passing.
 By attacking Christ we assure our own destruction.